JLuc/makscribus/README.md

 * Ability to specify target directories instead of pre-determined ones

 Done june 2014 :
-* lang and nb of CPU cores inline parameters
+* inline parameters for produced bin UI lang and nb of CPU cores compile
+* force ~/dev/scribus as initial folder for sources and build, create it when needed
 * init the svn checkout
 * English spoken